-Godfrey Harris, Managing Director of the Ivory Education Institute, has this to add about managed conservation practices:
+Godfrey Harris, Managing Director of the Ivory Education Institute, has this to add about wildlife conservation practices:

 Crocodiles were the very first species to be placed on Appendix 1 of the Convention on International Trade in Endangered Species— those species threatened with extinction — at the initial Conference of Parties in Washington, DC in 1976.
 Wild crocodiles were being hunted for their distinctive hides, then in high demand to meet Western fashion trends.